amenesik/terraform-provider-amenesik/README.md

 - Type : the nature of the remediation action invocation (one of OCCISCRIPT, BASH, PYTHON)
 - Nature : the purpose or nature of the action (one of penalty, reward, both).
 When "reward" or "both" then the actio will be engaged before threshold is reached.
 - Behaviour : the name of the OCCI, BASH or PYTHON script describing the subsequent action

+Probes are attached to hardware nodes either implicitly through the collection of probes defined in the Tag section, or explicitely by the collection of probes defined as requirements of a node, or a combination of both.

 ### Relations
 A relation is required to be defined when a secondary (target) node construction (hardware and software elements) requires autotamtion of its connection to a primary (source) node construction (hardware and software elements) during the deployment of infrastructural APP resources.